OpenRockets/web-dev-error-solutions/errors/css/css-challenge-responsive-pricing-table-with-tailwind-css/README.md

 # 🐞 CSS Challenge: Responsive Pricing Table with Tailwind CSS

 This challenge involves creating a responsive pricing table using Tailwind CSS.
-The table will feature three pricing plans (Basic, Pro, and Enterprise) with different features and prices, adapting gracefully to various screen sizes.
-The styling will emphasize clarity, readability, and a modern aesthetic.
+The table should display three different pricing plans (Basic, Pro, and Premium) with clear visual distinctions and responsiveness across various screen sizes.
+We'll leverage Tailwind's utility classes for efficient styling.

 **Description of the Styling:**

-The pricing table will consist of three cards, each representing a pricing plan.
-These cards will be arranged horizontally on larger screens and stacked vertically on smaller screens thanks to Tailwind's responsive modifiers.
-Each card will include:
+The pricing table will consist of three columns, each representing a pricing plan.
+Each column will contain:

-* A clear title (Basic, Pro, Enterprise)
+* **Plan Name:** (e.g., Basic, Pro, Premium) displayed prominently.
-* A prominent price displayed prominently.
+* **Price:**  Clearly shown with the currency symbol.
-* A bulleted list of features.
+* **Features:** A bulleted list of features included in each plan.
-* A call to action button ("Choose Plan").
+* **Button:** A call-to-action button (e.g., "Choose Plan")

-The styling will use Tailwind's pre-defined classes for spacing, typography, colors, and responsiveness to ensure efficient and consistent styling.
-We'll aim for a clean and modern look, using a subtle color palette and clear visual hierarchy.
+The styling will emphasize visual clarity and separation between plans using Tailwind's spacing, color, and border utilities.
+Responsiveness will be achieved using Tailwind's breakpoint modifiers.

 **Full Code:**